 How long does the AQ-10 take to complete?

-The tool typically takes 2 minutes or less.
-It contains only 10 statements rated on a 4-point scale, making it ideal as a rapid academic triage step before deeper reviews.
+The tool is optimized for efficiency and typically takes two minutes or less to complete.
+It contains only 10 statements, each rated on a straightforward four-point scale.
+This brevity makes it an ideal instrument for use as a rapid academic triage step before committing to deeper reviews or more extensive multi-scale questionnaires.

 What should I do if I score 6 or above?

-A score of 6 or above is an academic indicator that you may benefit from exploring further educational resources or comprehensive baseline evaluations like the AQ-50 or RAADS-R.
+A score of 6 or above acts as an academic indicator suggesting that your cognitive trait profile aligns with the established baseline.
+In such cases, you may benefit significantly from exploring further educational resources.
+Additionally, you might consider engaging with comprehensive baseline evaluations, such as the AQ-50 or the RAADS-R, to obtain a broader, more granular structural review.